tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-movies-and-tv-shows.md

 No.

+Though you often see such recommendations,
-It unnecessarily complicates your setup.
+I think it unnecessarily complicates your setup.
 Yomichan Search can do the same thing simpler.

 Tags: guide